 $138,500 for graduate or professional students – No more than $65,500 of this amount may be in subsidized loans.
 The graduate debt limit includes all federal loans received for undergraduate study.

 Students who would like to accept the Federal Direct Loan awards must complete both the Master Promissory Note (MPN) and the Loan Entrance Counseling.
 The Master Promissory Note is the loan note agreement that the student is required to complete as a promise to repay the loan.
 The Entrance Counseling goes over the rights and responsibilities of the Federal Direct Loan program.
-The student can complete both of the documents online by clicking here.
-The Financial Aid Office will not certify your loan until both the Master Promissory Note (MPN) and Entrance Counseling is complete.
-Should you have questions or concerns, please contact the Financial Aid Office for instructions on how to complete these documents.
+The student can complete both of the documents online by visiting these links:

 Parents who wish to borrow under the Direct Parent Loan for Undergraduate Students (PLUS) Loan Program can complete the Direct PLUS Loan application online by clicking here.
 Direct Parent Loans are credit based loans, the lender will perform a credit check for qualification.
-Students whose parents are denied a Direct PLUS Loan may be eligible to borrow additional unsubsidized Federal Direct Loan Funds by submitting a signed, dated statement to include the student’s name and student ID#, requesting the additional direct unsubsidized Stafford Loan and attach the Direct Parent PLUS Loan denial letter.
+Students whose parents are denied a Direct PLUS Loan may be eligible to borrow additional unsubsidized Federal Direct Loan Funds by submitting a signed, dated statement to include the student’s name and student ID#, requesting the additional Unsubsidized Direct Loan.

-If you have received Federal Direct Loans at Pennsylvania Highlands Community College under the Direct Loan Program and will be graduating or will be transferring or have dropped to less than half time, you are required to complete Direct Loan Exit Counseling.
+If you have received Federal Direct Loans at Pennsylvania Highlands Community College under the Direct Loan Program and will be graduating, transferring to another college, or have dropped to less than half-time, you are required to complete Direct Loan Exit Counseling.
 You may complete this counseling online by clicking here.